Pennyw0rth/NetExec-Lab/Barbhack-2025/README.md

 ## Special Thanks to

-- Aleem Ladha [@LadhaAleem](https://x.com/LadhaAleem) for creating this project and converting the Barbhack-2025 workshop to an ansible playbook
 - M4yFly [@M4yFly](https://x.com/M4yFly) for the amazing GOAD project and ansible playbooks (This repo is based on the work of [Mayfly277](https://github.com/Orange-Cyberdefense/GOAD/))
 - mpgn [@mpgn_x64](https://x.com/mpgn_x64) for the Barbhack Windows CTF
 - mael91620 [@mael91620](https://github.com/mael91620) for the detailed writeup